 Thermodynamic uncertainty relation

-The thermodynamic uncertainty relation reveals that higher precission, i. e. narrower distributions, of fluctuating quantities can only be achieved if the dissipation rate increases.
-In other words: precision comes allways at a price.
+The thermodynamic uncertainty relation reveals that higher precision, i. e. narrower distributions of fluctuating quantities, can only be achieved if the dissipation rate increases.
+In other words: precision always comes at a price.

-This result is not meraly a intriguing property of general Markov networks, it has far reaching consequences in many Systems reaching from biochemical networks to nanomachines such as molecular motors and heat engines.
+This result is not merely an intriguing property of general Markov networks, it has far-reaching consequences in many systems reaching from biochemical networks to nanomachines like molecular motors and heat engines.

 - Thermodynamic Uncertainty Relation for Biomolecular Processes, A. C. Barato, and U. Seifert, Phys.
 Rev. Lett.
 114, 158101 (2015), Abstract, Download

 - Universal Trade-Off between Power, Efficiency, and Constancy in Steady-State Heat Engines, P. Pietzonka, and U. Seifert, Phys.
 Rev. Lett.
 120, 190602 (2018), Abstract, Download

 - Finite-time generalization of the thermodynamic uncertainty relation, P. Pietzonka, F. Ritort, and U. Seifert, Phys.
 Rev. E 96, 012101 (2017), Abstract, Download

 - Universal bound on the efficiency of molecular motors, P. Pietzonka, A. C. Barato, and U. Seifert, J. Stat.
 Mech.
 2016, 124004 (2016), Abstract, Download

 - Universal bounds on current fluctuations, P. Pietzonka, A. C. Barato, and U. Seifert, Phys.
 Rev. E 93, 052145 (2016), Abstract, Download